 - Begin to know and understand young children's needs and characteristics and the multiple influences on development and learning.
-(NAEYC Standard 1a) - Begin to use developmental knowledge to create healthy, respectful, supportive and challenging learning environments with content areas and academic disciplines.
-(NAEYC Standard 5b) - Begin to identify and understand family and community characteristics and identify ways the school involves both families and communities in the growth and development of children.
+(NAEYC 1a) - Use developmental knowledge to create healthy, respectful, supportive and challenging learning environments with content areas and academic disciplines.
+(NAEYC 5b) - Identify and understand family and community characteristics and identify ways the school involves both families and communities in the growth and development of children.
 Build materials and experience to enhance the Home School Connection.
-(NAEYC Standard 2a) - Begin to reflect upon and analyze the process of teaching based on candidate experiences or learning.
+(NAEYC 2a) - Reflect upon and analyze the process of teaching based on student experiences or learning.
 Submit bi-monthly reflections that reflect this process.
-(NAEYC Standard 4d) - Demonstrate the ability to use developmentally appropriate and effective approaches to teaching.
-(NAEYC Standard 1b) - Plan, implement and evaluate developmentally appropriate activities with teacher's support and feedback.
-(NAEYC Standard 5b) - Begin to work collaboratively with colleagues to examine the effectiveness of your instructions and interactions with children.
-(NAEYC Standard 6d) - Complete 125 hours of direct practicum experiences that include independent classroom control and active practicum experiences.
-(NAEYC Standard 5c) - Create a portfolio that reflects classroom observations and reflections, bimonthl documentations, monthly lesson plans (4-6) and work.
-(NAEYC Standard 3d)
+(NAEYC 3a) - Demonstrate the ability to use developmentally appropriate and effective approaches to teaching.
+(NAEYC 1b) - Plan, implement and evaluate developmentally appropriate activities with teacher's support and feedback.
+(NAEYC 5b) - Work collaboratively with colleagues to examine the effectiveness of your instructions and interactions with children.
+(NAEYC 6d) - Complete 125 hours of direct practicum experiences that include independent classroom control and active practicum experiences.
+(NAEYC 5c) - Create a portfolio that reflects classroom observations and reflections, weekly documentations, monthly lesson plans and work.
+(5c)